CivicActions/ssp-toolkit/docs/controls/AT.md

 The CivicActions' Security Office tracks all security awareness training within the organization and ensures that all employees have successfully completed training when required.
 The training records are stored and tracked in a spreadsheet maintained by the CivicActions Security Office.

+##### Project

+Client documents and monitors all individual information system security training activities including basic security awareness training.
+New users are required to take security training within 30 days of hire.
+This information is kept in the appropriate personnel files to verify users have met the training requirements.
+Training requirement notifications are sent to individuals as deadline for re-training approaches.

 #### b

 ##### CivicActions

 Training records are tracked and maintained by the CivicActions Security Office.
 Records are maintained permanently.

+##### Project

+Client maintains training certifications for the specified period.